MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-supported-crossplat-unix-os.md

 ::: moniker range=">= sc-om-2022"

 > [!IMPORTANT]
-> Beginning with the Operations Manager 2022, monitoring UNIX based operating systems is no longer supported.
-The last version to support these OS types is Operations Manager 2019.
+> Beginning with Operations Manager 2022, monitoring UNIX based operating systems is no longer supported.
+The last version to support this type of OS is Operations Manager 2019.

 ::: moniker-end